adjust/android_sdk/doc/english/plugins/oaid.md

 ## OAID plugin

 OAID is an advertising ID that the MSA (Mobile Security Alliance) announced all Chinese-manufactured devices should provide.
-It is readable using the MSA SDK.
 You can use it to attribute and track Android devices in many markets where Google Play Services is not available.

 The OAID plugin enables the Adjust Android SDK to read a device’s OAID value *in addition* to the other device IDs it searches for by default.
+OAID is readable on all devices using the MSA SDK or HMS (Huawei Mobile Service) on Huawei devices.
 Before getting started, make sure you have read the official [Android SDK README][readme] and successfully integrated the Adjust SDK into your app.

 To enable the Adjust SDK to collect and track OAID, follow these steps.
+To only use the plugin to read the OAID of Huawei devices, you can skip the step [Add the MSA SDK to your app](add-msa-sdk).

 ### Add the OAID plugin to your app